drug-design/course/docs/site/claude-cohen.md

-# Claude Cohen ז״ל- A Drug Design Pionnier
+# Claude Cohen ז״ל- A Drug Design Pioneer

 drugdesign.org is dedicated to the memory of Dr. N. Claude Cohen, a pioneer in Molecular Modeling and Drug Design.